 - Non-Food Items: It may seem a bit absurd to even consider non-food items as a potential garbage disposal stopper, but it happens all the time.
 That most-wanted toy you bought your child for the holidays may find itself clogging your garbage disposal.
 Other objects like utensils and paper products can also cause quite the clog.
 Non-food items are usually too difficult for garbage disposal from grinding up are best discarded in the garbage.

-Contact Dial One Johnson Plumbing, Heating & Air Conditioning today and we’ll make sure you never have to worry about garbage disposal problems this season!
+Contact Dial One Johnson Plumbing, Cooling & Heating today and we’ll make sure you never have to worry about garbage disposal problems this season!